Hopkinsville, Kentucky

-Hopkinsville is a home rule-class city in and the county seat of Christian County, Kentucky, United States.
+Hopkinsville is a city in and the county seat of Christian County, Kentucky, United States.
 The population at the 2020 census was 31,180.
+Hopkinsville is a home-rule class city under Kentucky law.

 History

 Early years

 The area of present-day Hopkinsville was initially claimed in 1796 by Bartholomew Wood as part of a 1200 acre grant for his service in the American Revolution.
 He and his wife Martha Ann moved from Jonesborough, Tennessee, first to a cabin near present-day W. Seventh and Bethel streets; then to a second cabin near present-day 9th and Virginia streets; and finally to a third home near 14th and Campbell.

 Following the creation of Christian County the same year, the Woods donated 5 acre of land and a half interest in their Old Rock Spring to form its seat of government in 1797.
 By 1798, a log courthouse, jail, and "stray pen" had been built; the next year, John Campbell and Samuel Means laid out the streets for "Christian Court House".
 The community tried to rename itself "Elizabeth" after the Woods' eldest daughter, but Elizabethtown, Kentucky pre-ëmpted the name, and the Kentucky Assembly established the town in 1804 as "Hopkinsville" after veteran and state representative Samuel Hopkins of Henderson County (later the namesake of Hopkins County as well and despite being in a neighboring county and having the same namesake, Hopkinsville was never the county seat of Hopkins County, despite Hopkins County being created from Christian and Henderson Counties).

 Along with the rest of Kentucky, the town was late in establishing free lower education, but natives organized private schools, and the town was the home of South Kentucky College (est. 1849) and Bethel Female College (est. 1854).

 Since 1854, Hopkinsville has been the site of the Western Kentucky Lunatic Asylum.